Field: Early Modern Europe; Advisor: Brown; Year: 2013

 Caroline was born in London and raised in Cyprus before moving to the United States (Boston) in 1999.
 She graduated magna cum laude with highest honors in 2012 with a BA in History and English from New York University, where she wrote prize-winning senior theses on early modern privateering and Elizabethan imagery and co-edited the history department undergraduate journal, Historian.
 After graduation she worked for a year at the Gilder Lehrman Institute of American History, helping to organize Teaching American History Grant programs for secondary school history teachers.

-In her spare time she enjoys traveling and baking, writes fiction, and is an enthusiastic follower of football (of the non-American variety).
-She has performed early music with the viola da gamba consort, The Teares of the Muses, and has played with the Columbia University Orchestra on violin.
+In her spare time, she enjoys traveling and baking, writes fiction, and is an enthusiastic follower of football (of the non-American variety).
+She has performed and recorded early music with the viola da gamba consort The Teares of the Muses, and has played with the Columbia University Orchestra and the New Opera Workshop on violin.